harcomaase/happy-mrs-chicken/Readme.md

 - after the chicken layed the egg, it starts moving again
 - after some time a new chicken hatches from the egg
 - the new chicken is immediately able to lay eggs
+- there is a limit of on-screen chickens, you won't believe what happens when that limit is reached!

 ### technical